Kevin Barry: Belvedere College

 With the closure of St Mary's College, Barry transferred to Belvedere College, a Jesuit school in Dublin.
-He was a substitute on the championship Junior Rugby Cup team, and earned a place on the senior team.
+He was a substitute on the championship Junior Rugby Cup team and earned a place on the senior team.
 In 1918 he became secretary of the school hurling club which had just been formed, and was one of their most enthusiastic players.

 In 1919, his final year at Belvedere, Barry wrote an essay supporting the Dublin Lockout as a "forcible demonstration of the power of Labour and had an experience also of the power of agitation in the person of that marvellous leader James Larkin and his able lieutenant, Commandant James Connolly".
 This piece earned him only sixty points out of a possible 100.
 Generally speaking, Barry's performance as a student was erratic.
-In his first and third years at Belvedere he won no honors, although he did earn honors in five subjects in his middle year.
+In his first and third years at Belvedere, he won no honours, although he did earn honours in five subjects in his middle year.
 He must have learned more than his grades reflected.
-After graduation he won a merit-based scholarship given annually by Dublin Corporation, which allowed him to become a student of medicine at University College Dublin (UCD).
+After graduation, he won a merit-based scholarship given annually by Dublin Corporation, which allowed him to become a student of medicine at University College Dublin (UCD).

 Medical student

-Barry entered UCD as a first year medical student in October 1919 and remained a student for the next year.
+Barry entered UCD as a first-year medical student in October 1919 and remained a student for the next year.
 His closest friend at UCD was Gerry MacAleer, from Dungannon, whom he had first met in Belvedere.
 Another friend at UCD was Frank Flood, whom he had met at the O'Connell Schools, and was now an engineering student at the university.

 Barry's medical studies competed with other attractions, including dancing, drinking, gambling, and cinema.
-As a result he only managed to attend about three quarters of his medical school lectures.
+As a result, he only managed to attend about three-quarters of his medical school lectures.
 Not least of his distractions was his membership in the Irish Volunteers.
 Barry was one of several UCD medical students involved in the Volunteers, including Tom Kissane, Liam Grimley and Mick Robinson, all of whom were involved with Barry in the Monk's Bakery ambush, along with Frank Flood.
 Kissane, Grimley, Robinson and Flood all survived the ambush unscathed.
 Flood was later captured and executed by the British in 1921.

 Despite Barry's extensive involvement in Volunteer actions, he appears to have been very discreet.
 Although Barry was a member of the Volunteers for three of the four years of their friendship, his closest friend, Gerry McAleer was unaware of this aspect of his life.